Coronavirus turmoil poses test as Canada's Bombardier sheds assets

-MONTREAL, March 19 (Reuters) - Canada’s Bombardier Inc could face its first test as a standalone business jet maker as economic uncertainty linked to the rapid spread of coronavirus crimps demand for new corporate aircraft and has sparked fears of a recession, industry executives and analysts said.
+MONTREAL (Reuters) - Canada’s Bombardier Inc (BBDb.TO) could face its first test as a standalone business jet maker as economic uncertainty linked to the rapid spread of coronavirus crimps demand for new corporate aircraft and has sparked fears of a recession, industry executives and analysts said.

-Bombardier plans to become a “pure play” jetmaker when it completes the sale of its rail division next year to France’s Alstom SA.
+Bombardier plans to become a “pure play” jetmaker when it completes the sale of its rail division next year to France’s Alstom SA (ALSO.PA).
 But aerospace analysts have cautioned that a one-unit company without revenue from other businesses would create greater risk in the event of a market downturn.

 Executives are seeing signs of softening business jet prices, and buyers who had been looking at new and pre-owned aircraft are now putting off their decisions, they said.